 What to eat

-I’ll be quite honest – I breezed through this market because I had already eaten dinner nearby (craft beer and sandwiches – more about that here), but I did some research for this article and here’s what people recommend to eat at Linjiang Street Night Market:
+I’ll be quite honest – I breezed through this market because I had already eaten dinner nearby (craft beer and sandwiches at Liquid Bread Company – more below), but I did some research for this article and here’s what people recommend to eat at Linjiang Street Night Market:

-- Jin Ri Sushi 今日壽司店: Sushi might be a strange choice of food at a night market, but this place is a local favourite [106-2 Linjiang Street]
+- Jin Ri Sushi 今日壽司店 [106-2 Linjiang Street]: Sushi might be a strange choice of food at a night market, but this place is apparently a local favourite

 There are also several Michelin Bib Gourmand recipients in this night market worth checking out:

-- Ya Kou Tien Hsiang Stinky Tofu 雅口天香臭豆腐: The quintessential Taiwanese dish, go for the tongue-numbing Mala if you dare [19-1 Linjiang Street]
+- Ya Kou Tien Hsiang Stinky Tofu 雅口天香臭豆腐 [19-1 Linjiang Street]: Stinky tofu is the quintessential Taiwanese dish, go for the tongue-numbing Mala if you dare

 Things that I did eat around the area beyond the night market that you might want to consider:

-Liquid Bread Company: This hipster restaurant serves up craft beer in draft and bottles alongside fancy sandwiches.
+Liquid Bread Company [270 Yanji Street]: This hipster restaurant serves up craft beer in draft and bottles alongside fancy sandwiches.
 I was intrigued by the bright interior and also wanted somewhere to sit down and chill out with a cold beer after a long day of walking.
-[270 Yanji Street]
+Portions were a little small in my opinion, but they did have some pretty interesting options.

 How to get there